 - U.S. Court of Federal Claims: Based in Washington, D.C., this court may be the most favorable if you have already paid the disputed tax and wish to sue for a refund.

 Whether your tax issue is resolved through negotiation or before a judge, you can rely on us to provide you with the facts and advice you need to make sound decisions.
 We will protect your rights at all times and work hard to get the best possible outcome.

 Contact Our Miami Tax Law Attorneys

 If you feel that your tax controversy is headed toward a courtroom, it is essential to get experienced legal representation right away.
-Contact our Brevard County Tax Litigation Attorneys online or call 305-414-0494 to schedule an appointment to discuss your situation.
+Contact our Florida tax attorneys in Miami online or call 305-414-0494 to schedule an appointment to discuss your situation.